open5gs/open5gs/docs/_docs/tutorial/03-VoLTE-dockerized.md

 **Important notice before you start**

-1. @supreeth's "noipv6" hack of Open5GS is used, because my phone isn't able to connect to IMS via IPv6.
+1. Herle Supreeth's "noipv6" hack of Open5GS is used, because my phone isn't able to connect to IMS via IPv6.
 Even if you choose "IPv4 Only" in APN configuration on the UE, Open5GS still allocates an IPv6 address to both APN *internet* and *ims*.
-1. @supreeth's fork of Kamailio is used to support IPsec.
+1. Herle Supreeth's fork of Kamailio is used to support IPsec.
 1. Java 7 is downloaded from an alternative location.
 You have to agree with Oracle's term of service and have an Oracle account, to legally use Java SDK 7u80.
 By using this repo, I assume you have the legal right to use it and hold no liability.

 You have to prepare IMSI, Ki, OP (yes, not **OPc**), SQN of your SIM cards.
-You may want to disable SQN checking in the SIM card.
-Check out https://github.com/herlesupreeth/pysim for a slightly modified pysim.
+Even though Open5GS supports OPc, FHoSS merely takes OP.
+You may also want to disable SQN checking in the SIM card (even though we are not sure whether it is effective.)
+Check out https://github.com/herlesupreeth/sysmo-usim-tool for a slightly modified sysmo-usim-tool.

 #### 1. Prepare SIM cards for VoLTE